xFN10x/ModernPictoChat/README.md

 After it is done, you should be able to find the jar in `/build/builtJars/`

 ### Step 2: Setup website, and SSL

-**If you dont have any SSL certificates, get them now.
-It is required to run the server.**

 Now, if you have decided to run the jar, you should get a prompt to type a directory.
 We are going to make that directory now.